jdidion/jd-test-repo/docs/DEVELOPING.md

 The `main` branch is protected and can only be pushed to from a pull request (PR).
 This means you'll need to do your development in a separate git branch and open a PR to `main` when you're done.

 As with all aspects of development, you should follow any Fulcrum best practices that apply.
 In this case, Fulcrum [git etiquette](#git-etiquette) dictates breaking up larger issues into multiple smaller PRs and maintaining a clean commit history through the use of rebasing or squash-merging.
 Each PR should use a separate branch, and branches are automatically deleted after they are merged.
-Branches can be independent or cascading, but keep in mind that cascading branches can become unweildy when rebasing is required.
+Branches can be independent or cascading, but keep in mind that cascading branches can become unweildy when rebasing is required (although [`git rebase --update-refs`](https://andrewlock.net/working-with-stacked-branches-in-git-is-easier-with-update-refs/) can make this much easier).

 Branches should follow the standard naming convention `<issue-number>/<user>/<type>-<description>`: